microtekblue/reactjs-data-table/README.md

-# reactjs-data-table
+Reactjs-Data-Table

 Uses ReactJS to Fetch GET data from an API and show that data in a Table.

-Generated via Yoeman generator
+Generated via Yoeman generator: generator-react-webpack

 Uses Webpack to run tasks and local server (no Gulp or Grunt needed)